Skip to main content

 Number of values recorded during the period.
 Appends the .count suffix to the provided metric name.

 All values will be shown in HRT on timeline.
-Entries will only be created in the metric report for each requested aggregation.
+Entries will only be created in the Metric Report for each requested aggregation.

 info